stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 ## What are Pointers?

-The address-of and indirection operators aren't too exciting on their own, but they are crucial for understand the concept of _pointers_.
+The address-of and indirection operators aren't too exciting on their own, but they are crucial for understanding the concept of _pointers_.

 A pointer is a type of variable used to store the memory address of another variable.
 In this way, a pointer "_points to_" another variable.